 - 1 tablespoon (15g) unsalted butter

 Using a sous vide precision cooker, preheat a water bath to the desired finishing temperature according to the chart above.

 Season pork generously with salt and pepper.
 Place in sous vide bags along with half of herbs, garlic, and shallots (if using) and distribute evenly.
 Seal bags and place in water bath for time recommended in chart above.

 To Finish: Turn on your vents and open your windows.
 Remove pork from water bath and bag.
-Discard aromatics from bag; reserve liquid from bag if making optional pan sauce (see note above).
+Discard aromatics from bag; reserve liquid from bag if making optional pan sauce (see note).
 Carefully pat pork dry with paper towels.
 Add vegetable, canola, or rice bran oil to a heavy cast iron or stainless steel skillet, place it over the hottest burner you have, and preheat skillet until it starts to very lightly smoke.
 Lay pork in skillet, using your fingers or a set of tongs.
 Cook, turning occasionally, until browned on most sides, about 2 minutes total.